 The truth is, trying to change behaviours will never be enough, it's the beliefs that sit beneath those behaviours that really matter.
 It's a little like the weeds that grow in your garden: you can cut them back a hundred times but they grow back unless you dig out the roots.

 That's why we've written the First Man Standing Bible Studies, to help you explore what the Bible says about men, women, the relationship between them and, crucially violence against women.
 Why not gather a group of men from your church or small group, and go through the studies together?

 Take it further

-Sign up to be a First Man Standing.Join over 1000 other men at the forefront of a movement for change.
-For those who sign up to our newsletter, we will send out more ideas and tips about how to be a First Man Standing in your daily life, as well as updates on how the campaign is developing.
+- Sign up to be a First Man Standing.Join over 1500 other men at the forefront of a movement for change.
+For those who sign up, we will send out occasional emails with information about advocating on behalf of women and opportunities for you to speak up.

-Take a deeper look at what the Bible says about being a man with our seven First Man Standing Bible studies.
+- Take a deeper look at what the Bible says about being a man with our seven First Man Standing Bible studies.

-For more ideas on how to model masculinity in your everyday life, have a look at our Living as a First Man Standing guide.
+- For more ideas on how to model masculinity in your everyday life, have a look at our Living as a First Man Standing guide.